THE FIVE BASICS OF GROWING a city or county PACEs initiative are:

-- What would integrating trauma-informed practices look like in our organization or community? — People who have experienced integrating ACEs science do this presentation, e.g., a trauma-informed pediatrician presents to pediatricians; a trauma-informed teacher presents to teachers.
+- What would integrating trauma-informed practices look like in our organization or community? — People who have experienced integrating PACEs science do this presentation, e.g., a trauma-informed pediatrician presents to pediatricians; a trauma-informed teacher presents to teachers.
 A trauma-informed parent presents to parents.
 The presentation addresses what trauma-informed/resilience-building practices look like, and how an organization or community becomes trauma-informed.
-If you don’t know of someone from a particular sector available to do a presentation, contact an ACEs Connection Community Facilitator.
+If you don’t know of someone from a particular sector available to do a presentation, contact an PACEs Connection Community Facilitator.

 - We're ready to become trauma-informed.
 Now what? — At this point, organizations within a community start on the journey to change, and they'll need more than a one-day workshop.
 Organizations such as the National Council for Behavioral Health, Sanctuary, Risking Connection and SaintA can provide such training for individual organizations or multiple organizations in the community.
-Check the ACEs Connection Speakers & Trainers bureau for more resources.
-You can also post a question in the Ask the Community section at the bottom of the ACEsConnection.com home page (here’s how).
+Check the PACEs Connection Speakers & Trainers bureau for more resources.
+You can also post a question in the Ask the Community section at the bottom of the PACEsConnection.com home page (here’s how).

 Evaluations of presentations help refine the information provided.

 Summary: There’s an old adage: What gets measured, gets done.
 Data propels community PACEs initiatives to solve its most intractable problems.
 Use the Presentations Tracker to keep tabs on your progress.

 The Presentations Tracker is an extremely useful tool for local PACEs initiatives to measure their progress as they educate their community about PACEs science.
 Here are links to the trackers in Michigan, Southeastern PA, Humboldt County (CA), Watauga County, NC.